Armadillo: Skin

+Behaviour

 Diet and predation

 The diets of different armadillo species vary, but consist mainly of insects, grubs, and other invertebrates.
 Some species, however, feed almost entirely on ants and termites.

 They are prolific diggers.
 Many species use their sharp claws to dig for food, such as grubs, and to dig dens.
 The nine-banded armadillo prefers to build burrows in moist soil near the creeks, streams, and arroyos around which it lives and feeds.

 Armadillos have very poor eyesight, and use their keen sense of smell to hunt for food.
-They use their claws for digging and finding food, as well as for making their homes in burrows.
-They dig their burrows with their claws, making only a single corridor the width of the animal's body.
+They use their claws not only for digging and finding food but also for digging burrows for their dwellings, each of which is a single corridor the width of the animal's body.
 They have five clawed toes on their hind feet, and three to five toes with heavy digging claws on their fore feet.
 Armadillos have numerous cheek teeth which are not divided into premolars and molars, but usually have no incisors or canines.
 The dentition of the nine-banded armadillo is P 7/7, M 1/1 = 32.